Residence Permit and Health Care

 FSHS is open on weekdays, during the daytime.

-Thus, Student Union membership does not cover any emergency or hospital treatment or treatment during evenings or weekends when the FSHS health centre is closed.
+The student health care fee does not cover any emergency or hospital treatment or treatment during evenings or weekends when the FSHS health centre is closed.

 Please check the previous information concerning the health insurance.